cea-hpc/modules/doc/source/design/evaluation-errors.rst

 :mconfig:`error_on_multi_load` configuration option has no effect on ``load-any`` sub-command or modulefile command.

+*exit* error stops evaluation of remaining modulefiles in the argument list.

 When ``module load-any`` is evaluated as a modulefile command: